PlatONnetwork/docs/docs/MTool使用手册.md

 mtool-client --version
 ```

-If the execution result shows error message , Indicating that you do not need to perform the following operations without installing the old version.
+If the execution result shows error message, it indicates that the MTool has not been installed and you can skip the following instructions on how to uninstall the older version.

-If the execution result shows the version number, timestamp and other information indicating that MTool has been installed, if the MTool is an old version, you need to back up important information at this time, and then manually uninstall the old version, the steps are:
+If the execution result shows the version number, timestamp and other information, it indicates that MTool has been installed.
+If the MTool is an old version, you need to back up important information at this time, and then manually uninstall the old version.
+The instructions are as follows:

 **step1.** Back up all files in the directory `C:\tools\mtool\current\keystore` to the D drive or other non `C:\tools` directory.
 After installing the new version, you need to copy the backup file back to the `C:\tools\mtool\current\keystore` directory.